zi-xiao-li/MJO-tracking-tool/README.md

 ## References

 * Ling et al., 2014: *Regional and global evaluation of tropical convection models using MJO tracking.*
-* Wheeler & Hendon, 2004: *An all-season real-time multivariate MJO index.*
+* Wheeler & Kiladis, 1999: *Convectively Coupled Equatorial Waves: Analysis of Clouds and Temperature in the Wavenumber–Frequency Domain.*
-* Zhang & Ling, 2017: *Refinements to MJO tracking methodology for regional assessments.*
+* Zhang & Ling, 2017: *Barrier Effect of the Indo-Pacific Maritime Continent on the MJO: Perspectives from Tracking MJO Precipitation.*
-* Chen & Wang, 2020: *Improved MJO tracking algorithm for tropical climate diagnostics.*
+* Chen & Wang, 2020: *Circulation Factors Determining the Propagation Speed of the Madden–Julian Oscillation.*

 ---